sylvhama/bringing-the-www-to-the-aaa/README.md

 # [Bringing the WWW to the AAA](https://bringing-the-www-to-the-aaa.netlify.app/)
 Presentation about some of my work at Ubisoft Club for Montreal React meetup.
+I also have shared more details in this [Twitter thread](https://twitter.com/sylvhama/status/1046820308647387141).

 ## Abstract